 Fisheries and hunting fall primarily within the responsibility of the Federal Office for the Environment (FOEN).

-According to the Animal Protection Act, no person may improperly subject an animal to pain, suffering, harm or fear, or otherwise violate its dignity.
+According to the Animal Welfare Act, no person may improperly subject an animal to pain, suffering, harm or fear, or otherwise violate its dignity.
 The characteristics of each species should be respected by enabling animals to live a life that is as species-appropriate as possible.
 Animals should not be humanised or remodelled by breeding.
 Careful, respectful handing should be observed, including in sport and in the training of animals for particular purposes.

 Events bring animals of different origins together in an unfamiliar environment, which entails stress and health risks.
 Only healthy animals may participate in events.
 Participants and organisers are responsible for ensuring that the animals’ welfare is not impaired.
 Animals must therefore be given appropriate opportunities to rest and relax.
 Young animals that are still being suckled may only be exhibited together with the dam.
 Animals that are overwhelmed by the situation must be suitably accommodated and properly cared for.
 Organisers are obliged to take appropriate measures if participants do not fulfil their obligations towards the animals they have brought with them (see Art.
 30a AniPO).